jerryryle/odkey/README.md

 * The Button
     * A push/release of the ODKey button runs the current flash program (more on this below)
     * If the ODKey is held, it will repeatedly run the flash program as long as it remains held.
-While held, the ODKey will run the program completion, wait a configurable amount of time (as deteremined by the `button_repeat` setting), and then run the program again, etc. Once the button is released, any currently-running program will finish and then program exection will stop.
+While held, the ODKey will run the program completion, wait a configurable amount of time (as determined by the `button_repeat` setting), and then run the program again, etc. Once the button is released, any currently-running program will finish and then program execution will stop.
     * Pressing the ODKey button will not interrupt a running program.
 If you have uploaded a very long program and executed it by pressing the button, the only way to halt it is to physically unplug the ODKey.
     * The ODKey will not enqueue presses.
 When you press/release the button, two things can happen:
         * The ODKey is idle and begins executing the flash program
         * The ODKey is already executing a program and ignores the new button press.
 * ODKeyScript Programs
     * ODKeyScript Programs are compiled locally using the ODKey Tools.
 Compiled bytecode is uploaded to the device via USB or WiFi.
     * An ODKeyScript Program can be uploaded to flash via USB or WiFi.
 When the button is pressed, it runs the program currently stored in flash.
-Flash is non-volatile storage and persists when the device is unplugged/re-plugged or owtherise rebooted.
+Flash is non-volatile storage and persists when the device is unplugged/re-plugged or otherwise rebooted.
     * An ODKeyScript Program can be uploaded to RAM and executed immediately.
 This is an ephemeral program meant for testing and/or remote control of a computer.
-    * See [ODKeyScript.md](ODKeyScript.md) for documentation of theODKeyScript language used to write programs.
+    * See [ODKeyScript.md](ODKeyScript.md) for documentation of the ODKeyScript language used to write programs.
 * Configuration
     * The ODKey can be configured via USB and/or WiFi.